Some time ago I already posted a walkable Babylonian visceral labyrinth (see related posts below).

 It is a new type of labyrinth again: It has an unequivocal way through a labyrinth, not into a labyrinth.
 Therefore there are two entrances, no center to stay in or to return from.

 I have written about the labyrinth and the origin quite detailed (see related posts below).
-In this case we deal with a walkable implementation.
+The illustration on the clay tablet VAT 9560_5 of the Vorderasiatisches Museum Berlin forms the basis of the layout.
+Hewre we deal with a walkable implementation.

 The following drawing shows the main elements.

 At first one should fit the labyrinth into the available locality and determine the orientation.
 To achieve that one defines the points M3 and M5.

 By use of triangular measurements from two points the other salient points are determined.
 One do not necessarily need to define the beginning and the end of each curve in advance.
 They lie on the (imaginary) lines between the main points or along the extension about these points.

 If one puts on the semicircles in the right part first (in Blue) using M4 as midpoint, one has already created a large part of the arcs and can then add the other pieces.

 As to the five curves around M3 one must pay attention that only the most internal two semicircles are continuous, the three external ones only reach up to the line determined by the points M3-M1-M6.